reportportal/client-javascript/DEV_GUIDE.md

 `constants.js`, `models.js`, `publicReportingAPI.js` — together with matching `.d.ts` files.

-Supported package imports resolve through the `exports` / `typesVersions` maps in `package.json` straight to `build/lib` for Node, TypeScript and bundlers; these files are never on that path.
+Supported package imports resolve through the `exports` / `typesVersions` maps in `package.json` straight to `build` for Node, TypeScript and bundlers; these files are never on that path.
 They exist only for tools that resolve imports by walking the filesystem instead of reading `exports`, chiefly `eslint-import-resolver-node` (the default resolver of `eslint-plugin-import`), which otherwise reports `import/no-unresolved` for these subpath imports and forces each consumer to configure an ignore.

-The alias list in the script is intentionally fixed and small — it does not mirror every internal module under `build/lib`.
+The alias list in the script is intentionally fixed and small — it does not mirror every internal module under `build`.
 Deep `lib/**` imports as published up to 5.5.x (e.g.
 `require('@reportportal/client-javascript/lib/rest')`) resolve via the `exports` map for Node, TypeScript and bundlers, but are **not** backed by a physical `lib/**` tree — a filesystem-based resolver hitting one of those undocumented deep paths still needs a local